saezlab/pypath/README.rst

 -----------------------------------

-For the legacy network class or the ``igraph`` conversion from the current network class *python-igraph* must be installed.
+For the legacy network class or the ``igraph`` conversion from the current network class, *python-igraph* must be installed.
 *python(2)-igraph* is a Python interface to use the igraph C library.
 The C library must be installed.
 The same goes for *cairo*, *py(2)cairo* and *graphviz*.